mcfnord/cem/src/sforce.md

 ### Heroics in Technical Writing

 I was hired as part of a turnaround team to save a company from collapse.
-There were about 200 employees.
+It was pretty small, just 40 people here and 120 in India.
 The company collected price data without getting noticed.
 The staff included hackers whose code was poor and opaque.
 As I documented their systems, 23 were laid off.
 I reviewed all returned company computers for critical information, and found some.
+Real adventure.

 The whole turnaround involved centralizing and surfacing every function of the enterprise.
 Eventually I filled a wall with maps of the stealth network, databases, scripts, and code repositories that drove the enterprise.
 Engineers scrutinized my wall of systems and plans.
 Prospective buyers examined the enterprise using large-format technical